 Overjoyed students celebrated individual successes as A Level results were revealed at Havering Sixth Form College in Wingletye Lane, Hornchurch.

 One student achieved 3 A*s while many more achieved at least two A*s.
-At least seven students have been offered places at Medical Schools to study Medicine and one student will be going to Cambridge University.
+Eight students have been offered places at Medical Schools to study Medicine and one student will be going to Cambridge University.

 Principal Paul Wakeling was delighted with the overall pass rate of 96.6% which is the highest it has been in the last six years.

 An impressive number of students have gained places at top universities or have secured apprenticeships or employment.

 Jordan Wilson was the top performing student in College with 3 A*s in Maths, Further Maths and Physics.
 The former Gaynes School student, who will be studying Maths at the University of Warwick, said he was surprised and amazed when he saw his results.
 He said: “It has been hard work but it has been worth it for these grades.
 My parents were ecstatic when I told them this morning.
 I’ve had a great time at College, the teachers have been exceptional and I’ve found it has been a really lovely environment here.
 “I’m looking forward to going to Warwick to study Maths.
 There is no secret to my success really, I just made sure I revised thoroughly – often but not too intense - and I did lots of past papers.
 I prioritized what I needed to learn.”